-- known compliance issues (complaints, incidents, emergencies, etc.); - the length of time since last inspection; - proximity to public or sensitive areas; - an operator's or a well's compliance history; - current major safety/pollution prevention activities; - area knowledge/unique District Office concerns; and - routine/general inspection needs.
+known compliance issues (complaints, incidents, emergencies, etc.);

+- the length of time since last inspection; - proximity to public or sensitive areas; - an operator's or a well's compliance history; - current major safety/pollution prevention activities; - area knowledge/unique District Office concerns; and - routine/general inspection needs.

-In fiscal year 2020, the Commission continued efforts to ensure that each well in the state is inspected regularly, with field inspectors responsible for specific performance targets.
-Maintaining an aggressive approach, the Commission ensures all wells across Texas are inspected at least once every five years, conducting a total of 347,617 inspections for the fiscal year comprised of 194,278 well level inspections (Figure 2 provides a geographic distribution of inspected wells) and 153,339 inspections of other oil and gas operating facilities.
+In fiscal year 2021, the Commission continued efforts to ensure that each well in the state is inspected regularly, with field inspectors responsible for specific performance targets.
+Maintaining an aggressive approach, the Commission ensures all wells across Texas are inspected at least once every five years, conducting a total of 308,922 oil and gas well and facility inspections for the fiscal year comprised of 177,455 well level inspections of 122,824 unique wells (Figure 3 provides a geographic distribution of inspected wells) and 131,467 inspections of other oil and gas facilities, including tank batteries, surface disposal facilities, or drilling rig inspections.